(n.) a diacritic marker resembling an upturned letter V, (^)

-You might have spotted this tweet over on HH the other day, about how the circumflex accent in French often indicates a long-lost letter S that’s been retained in English:
+You might have spotted this tweet over on HH the other day, about how a circumflex in French often indicates a long-lost letter S that’s been retained in English:

 So, as a lot of you requested in the comments and emails, here’s a bit more about what’s going on...